-Retention Letter sample used in hotels
+Retention Letter / Cancellation Letter sample used in hotels

-No matter how thorough or attentive the reservation agent had taken the reservation process there is no way to avoid an occasional reservation amendment or cancelation.
+Retention is charged for a reservation if a guaranteed reservation has been cancelled or had become a No Show.
+No matter how thorough or attentive the reservation agent had taken the reservation process there is no way to avoid an occasional reservation amendment or cancellation.

 The agent’s efficiency at organizing and retrieving reservation records and related files if vital to the reservation process.
-The reservation agent must also be able to correctly re file the reservation records and also update the reservation reports.
+The reservation agent must also be able to correctly refile the reservation records and also update the reservation reports.

 Now with the use of the property management systems these tasks, especially in the areas of reservation recording, filing, retrieving, reporting and modifying.
-Retentions as always charged as per the cancellation or No-Show policies mentioned on the reservation confirmation letter.
+Retentions are always charged as per the cancellation or No-Show policies mentioned on the reservation confirmation letter.

-Frequent and experienced travellers call the hotel to change their non-guaranteed reservation to guaranteed because they know that the non- guaranteed reservation may be cancelled by the hotel without any further notice as per the reservation agreement.
+Frequent and experienced travellers call the hotel to change their non-guaranteed reservation to guarantee because they know that the non- guaranteed reservation may be cancelled by the hotel without any further notice as per the reservation agreement.

-Download Sample Formats:
+Download Sample Retention Letter Formats